sell-a-house-with-tenants-california

 Selling a House With Tenants California: Rights, Notice to Sell & More

-If you’re selling a house with tenants in California, you’ll be guided by a range of important laws, regulations, and requirements.
+If you’re selling a house with tenants in California, you’ll need to know a range of important laws, regulations, and requirements.

 The process of selling a property that comes with a renter is much more complex however, and any misstep on your part can derail your plans for a smooth sale.